cloudmesh-community/fa18-523-60/project-report/report.md

 various cloud services using MongoDB as a stabile backend.
-The team had observed that the performance was better on DigitalOcean and Amazon platforms (44 seconds) which have a dedicated memory and CPU, as well are more costumization options, compared to the MongoDB Atlas cluster where it took 96 seconds to run the aforementioned Python script.
+The team had observed that the performance was better on DigitalOcean and Amazon platforms (44 seconds) which have a dedicated memory and CPU, as well are more hardware level customization options such as CPU,Memory etc. compared to the MongoDB Atlas cluster where it took
+96 seconds to run the aforementioned Python script.
 Various factors need to be taken into consideration when benchmarking performance on different services.
-Some of them include load and dedicated resources such as CPU and memory, which play a very important role.
+Some of them include shared infrastructure load on which the cloud VM's are mostly available, dedicated resources such as CPU and memory, which play a very important role.
 Overall, we have concluded that each platform has its own advantages such as ease of use, customization of the environments, however, one of the